PrashantIndurkar/Ocean-ui/CONTRIBUTING.md

 1. Maintainers will review your PR
 2. Address any feedback
 3. Once approved, PR will be merged
-4. Registry will be regenerated if needed
-5. Changes will be available via CLI
+4. Changes will be available on the documentation website

 ## Common Issues

-### Component Not Appearing in Registry
+### Component Not Appearing in Documentation

 - Ensure component file exists in correct location
-- Run `registry:generate` command
-- Check for errors in generation output
+- Check that component is listed in `src/lib/components.ts`
 - Verify component name matches file name
+- Ensure demo files are created in `src/demos/`

 ### Dependencies Not Detected